Osiris-Team/A/README.md

 ```
 ### Functions
 Functions are special code blocks that are held by the `code` variable.
+Note that functions are final by default due to the limitations by the underlying C language.
 ```A
 int b = 0;
 code setNumber = {